The relationship between Internal Resistance denoted by r and emf denoted by e of a cell is given by that are:

-1. We can say that the p.d.
-That is across the terminals of a cell is 3.0 volts when it is not connected to a circuit and no current is flowing.
-Here when the cell is said to be connected to a circuit and a current of 0.37 A is flowing the terminal p.d.
-That generally falls to 2.8 V. we can say that what is the internal resistance of the cell?
+We can say that the potential difference i.e, across the terminals of a cell is 5.0 volts when it is not connected to a circuit and no current is flowing.
+Here when the cell is said to be connected to a circuit and a current of 0.30 A is flowing the terminal p.d. generally falls to 2.6 V. Then can we determine the internal resistance of the cell in this case?

 So we can say that if we plot a graph of terminal potential difference that is denoted by V against the current in the circuit that is denoted by I we now get a straight line with a negative gradient.

-We can here say that to them generally rearrange the e.m.f. equation which is from above to match the general expression which is for a straight line that is we can say y = mx +c.
+We can here say that they generally rearrange the e.m.f. equation which is from above to match the general expression which is for a straight line that is we can say y = mx +c.

 We can note that it is from the red boxes that is above: